ibay770/disabletouch/README.md

 Disable touch for broken Surface Pro, and  other devices.
 This is just a registry key which disables touch in the case of a shattered sceeen and disables ghost touches.

-Just copy run the reg file and restart.
+Just  run the registry file and restart.
 In the case of  a damaged surface, it may be easier to simply boot to a PE and then copy the reg to C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp

 and it will automatically run when the tablet boots up.

+A powershell script is also included which does not require  a restart but it does need elevated privileges , unfortunately I haveen't found a way to make it one click, feel free to comment with suggestions.

 Files compiled from and many thanks to: